jeancflanagan/jeancflanagan/_posts/2013-10-23-science-assessment-the-next-generation.md

 category: writing
 title: 'Science assessment: the next generation'
 date: 2013-10-23 10:47
-excerpt: 'Effective assessment will be one of the most important aspects of successful implementation for states adopting the NGSS.
+description: 'Effective assessment will be one of the most important aspects of successful implementation for states adopting the NGSS.
 How can we develop assessment tasks that accurately measure blended knowledge?'
 source: <cite>Smithsonian STEMvisions</cite>
 sourceurl: http://www.ssec.si.edu/blog/science-assessment-the-next-generation
 image: